cc1005/third_milestone_project/README.md

 ### CSS framework, colour scheme and font

 In terms of appearance, Materialize was used for the appearance of the website.
-I mainly did this to experiment with a new set of pre-built CSS.
+I mainly did this to experiment with a new set of pre-built CSS aside from Bootstrap which I am already very familiar with.
 As can be seen in the static/style.css directory, significant custom CSS was introduced to fix/amend certain aspects of the Materialize framework (most of which is explained in the comments in that file).
 I wanted to go for a minimalist appearance, with the biographical articles occupying front and centre of the project.

 The colour scheme changed over the course of the project (see [wireframes](/Milestone_3_wireframes.pdf) ).
-Originally a more attention grabbing purple and orange theme was chosen, but this in hindsight seemed too garish given the more reserved nature of the material being displayed.
+Originally a more attention-grabbing purple and orange theme was chosen, but this in hindsight seemed too garish given the more reserved nature of the material being displayed.
 Instead, a more muted green theme was chosen to emphasise both the serious nature of the content and the national focus of the biographies.
 Button highlights were modified for certain button prompts, but this was done subtly to fit in with the broader theme (see the shade contrast when the button to submit a biography is hovered over for example).
-The colourscheme was chosen and developed with the assistance of the web app [coolors](https://coolors.co/).
+The colour scheme was chosen and developed with the assistance of the web app [coolors](https://coolors.co/).

 The font chosen was “Sen”, taken from Google Fonts, with San Serif as a backup incase there was any issue loading this external font.
 This font was chosen for its business-like but also clean and relatively stylish appearance.
 To me the font seemed somewhat reminiscent of that for the London Underground (while obviously literally and legally distinct), an implication which I believe only reinforces the historical associations of the website.

 Wireframing was done on pen and paper.
-There was some limited deviation between the original plans and what they later turned out to be (see the differences between version 1 and version 2 in [wireframe document](/Milestone_3_wireframes.pdf) ), but these were mostly superficial and the fundamental website design remained the same.
+There was some limited deviation between the original plans and what they later turned out to be (see the differences between version 1 and version 2 in [wireframe document](/Milestone_3_wireframes.pdf) ), but these were mostly superficial and the fundamental website design remained the same despite some of the changes mentioned previously.

 ## Features